Fully extended BV-BFV description of General Relativity in three dimensions: Fully extended BV-BFV structure of GR

 \section{Fully extended BV-BFV structure of GR}

-In this section we will prove Theorem \ref{thm:BVBFVGR} by extending the BV theory of definition \ref{def:BVGR} step by step and build the fully extended BV-BFV data for GR at every codimension.
+In this section we will prove Theorem \ref{thm:BVBFVGR} by extending the BV theory of definition \ref{def:BVGR} step by step, thus building the fully extended BV-BFV data for GR at every codimension.

-First, let us introduce some useful notation and explain the common strategy to prove each step.
+First, let us introduce some useful notation and explain the common strategy employed at every step.
 Throughout the section, as we will only consider GR theory, we will drop the GR subscript everywhere, except in stating the results.